clearlinux/swupd-client/docs/swupd.1.rst

        Do not delete the swupd state directory content after updating the system.

-    -  ``-a, --allow-mix-collisions``

-       Ignore and continue if custom user content conflicts with upstream provided content.

     -  ``--download``

        Do not perform an update, instead download all resources needed